kiwix/kiwix-js-pwa/README.md

 users in the developing world who may only have access to old devices with outdated software.
 We test the app frequently on older browsers and operating systems.
 The app will usually detect which features don't work on a given browser, and disable them or work around them.
 However, in some cases (e.g. Firefox <= 59), the app will set itself to Service Worker mode, but this mode will silently fail.
-If affected, please try switching the app to JQuery mode (see Content injection mode in Configuration).
+If affected, please try switching the app to Restricted mode (see Content injection mode in Configuration).

 ### Officially supported